bjpirt/api-guidelines/standards/compatibility.md

 disadvantages, we strongly recommend to only use the first two approaches.
 Adding a new version adds to the support and maintenance costs and adds complexity for users.
 A new version should be a last resort.

-# MUST Use URI Versioning

-With URI versioning a (major) version number is included in the path, e.g. /v1/customers.
-If you don't put it in at the beginning then it's almost impossible to retro-fit